teserakt-io/e4-doc/content/getting-started/go/4-going-further.md

 }
 ```

-Then we continue by commenting out the now useless `clientPassword` flag, and switch our `NewSymKeyClientPretty` to the new `NewPubKeyClient`.
-Notice how the pubKeyClient is created given the `admin` public key, such as it could authenticate the commands we'll send later.
+Then we continue by removing the now useless `clientPassword` flag, and switch our `SymNameAndPassword` config to the new `PubIDAndKey`.
+Notice how the pubKeyClient is created given the `admin` public key (after converting it to a curve25519 key), such as it could authenticate the commands we'll send later.

 {{<tabs>}}
 {{<tab after>}}